DCF Discount on Swedish Stocks: 14.57% CAGR Over 25 Years on the Stockholm Exchange

 Key Observations

-The single best year of excess returns.
+Two of the strongest years of excess returns.
 Swedish industrials and mid-cap exporters caught a wave of Nordic investment growth.
 The Riksbank held rates low through 2004-2005, cheap credit fueled corporate expansion, and Swedish manufacturers (the type of company that screens well on FCF yield) were perfectly positioned.
 Atlas Copco, Sandvik, SKF, and similar industrial names were generating strong free cash flow at modest valuations.
-The screen loaded up on them, and the market re-rated aggressively.

-Swedish value stocks recovered faster than SPY after the crisis floor.
+Swedish value stocks recovered faster than the broader market after the crisis floor.
 Companies that had been priced for permanent decline, industrial exporters with real cash flow generation, re-rated quickly as global trade resumed.
-The 2008-2009 round-trip is the core value cycle in action: deep discount at the bottom, violent recovery once fear subsides.
+Coming out of cash into a recovery rebalance is rare timing, and the screen captured it.

 2013-2016: Four consecutive years of outperformance

-The worst single year outside 2008.
+The worst single invested year in the backtest, and the year that defined the -21.27% max drawdown.
 Swedish trade-sensitive stocks got hit by a triple whammy: US-China trade war escalation, European industrial slowdown, and Riksbank rate normalization after years of negative rates.
-The -20.6% loss matched the portfolio's 95th percentile VaR of -20.60%.
-The excess loss vs SPY was -10.5%.
-Unlike the 2008 crash (which at least tracked global markets), 2019 was Sweden-specific underperformance layered on top of a global drawdown.
+The -21.3% loss was the deepest single-year decline the strategy took, and it cost -10.8 percentage points relative to OMXS30.

-All returns are in SEK (Swedish Krona).
+Returns and benchmark in SEK.
 The SEK depreciated mildly against the USD over the 25-year period, roughly 1% annually.
-This is nothing like the 2.5% annual drag from the Indian Rupee or the swings in the Brazilian Real.
-For a USD-based investor, the SEK depreciation would shave approximately 1 percentage point off the headline CAGR, leaving an estimated 11.0% USD-adjusted return.
-That still beats SPY by nearly 4% annually.
+For a USD-based investor, the SEK depreciation would shave approximately 1 percentage point off the headline CAGR, leaving an estimated 13.5% USD-adjusted return.
+Both the strategy and the benchmark are reduced equally.

 Limitations

 Concentrated sector exposure.
 Stockholm is dominated by industrials, engineering, and manufacturing firms.
 The FCF yield screen amplifies that tilt.
-When Swedish industrials underperform (2011, 2019, 2021), the strategy lags hard.
+When Swedish industrials underperform (2018, 2019, 2022), the strategy lags.
 There's no natural sector diversification.

 Export dependency.
 Sweden's economy and its public companies are tied to global trade flows.
 Any strategy buying Swedish equities carries implicit exposure to European and Asian demand cycles, commodity prices, and trade policy.
 The 2019 underperformance was a direct consequence.